We live in a world where perseverance is a virtue that seems to become rarer by the day.

 Getting started is easy.
 It is about picking an area where we want to become better, define an objective, and commit to it.
-Whether it is about finally doing a full split, learning an instrument, build an app, or run a marathon, things will get hard, boring; they will plateau.
+Whether it is about finally doing a full split, learning an instrument, building an app, or running a marathon, things will get hard, boring; they will plateau.
 It is then we need not give up.

 Challenging ourselves regularly, preferably daily, is an incredibly effective way to make perseverance a habit.
 The beauty of developing such a practice is that it also enhances our self-perception, our self-confidence and increases our readiness to tackle new challenges, small and big.

 Please excuse typos, repeats, or any non-sense.
 My riffs are unedited outpouring of words written in one sitting to explore thoughts that were volunteering to be developed.